solita/solita.github.com/_posts/2022-01-xx-code-reviews.md

 ## Do the review on breaks

 * "I don't have time to review."
-* "I am in the flow now and don't want to break it"
+* "I am in the flow now and don't want to break it."

  These are common problems, or excuses, with code reviews.
 But that is not true.
-We have many natural breaks during the day when could review a code.
+We have many natural breaks during the day when we could review a code.
 Review at those times and you don't have to break your flow.

 * Very first in the morning,
 * When you have finished another task before switching to a new task,